mocklis/mocklis.docs/source/installation/index.rst

 Add the ``Mocklis`` nuget package to your test project.

-This can be done with the NuGet browser in Visual Studio, just make sure you have 'include prerelease' ticked since Mocklis is still in pre-release.
-Search for 'Mocklis' while on the Browse tab, and you should see the Mocklis packages and be able to add ``Mocklis`` to your project.
+This can be done with the NuGet browser in Visual Studio: Search for 'Mocklis' while on the Browse tab, and you should see the Mocklis packages and be able to add ``Mocklis`` to your project.

+You'll need to tick the checkbox that says 'Include prerelease' to see the ``Mocklis.Experimental`` package.

 .. image:: nuget.png